pulsemicro/sample-1-instructions/README.md

 While these are acceptable alternatives, we would like this to be built using .NET 8.
 So, we are looking for someone well versed in C# and .NET.
 If the entire solution is MVC based, we will not overlook this as a solution to the problem.
 There are options to create an MVC based front end and backend in .NET 8.

-### Can I post my sample application somewhere (such as Microsoft Azure) for you to see?
+### Can I post my sample application somewhere in a Cloud hosted environment for you to see?

 You can, and this will help us when executing your sample application.
 But we still want to see the source code.

-### How long should this project take?

-We wrote an acceptable project with the minimum requirements (no extras) in **61 minutes**.
-We used Visual Studio 2012, ASP.NET MVC4, and [KnockoutJS](http://knockoutjs.com/).
-It took an additional 2 minutes to add "Realtime Preview" (extra option #1).